-Arrive into Santiago and transfer to Vik Chile Millahue Valley – click here for Reviews for three nights.
+Kick-off your Chile trip itinerary by arriving into the capital of Santiago and transferring to Vik Chile Millahue Valley for three nights.

 Dine at the stunning Milla Milla restaurant at the hotel and enjoy some barbequed seafood.
 Sit outside on the terrace if you can.

 After a fantastic breakfast at Milla Milla have a swim in the infinity pool and some relaxing time.
 Late morning it is time to start tasting some wine.